Advanced Standing Program

 - SW 515 Social Welfare Policy and Programs

-Students requesting advanced standing must submit class syllabi for the courses which they believe have similar content to that found in the above-listed courses to the Director of Admissions and Student Services.
-The Director of Admissions and Student Services will review the syllabi for comparability to Binghamton University MSW courses and will make decisions about granting advanced standing credit.
-Students seeking credit for fieldwork must submit copies of their field evaluations to the Director of Fieldwork Education.
+Students requesting advanced standing status must submit syllabi for the courses they believe have similar content to that covered in the courses listed above.
+The Director of Admissions and Student Services will review the syllabi and will make decisions about granting advanced standing credit.
+Students seeking credit for SW 591 Field Instruction I and SW 592 Field Instruction II must submit copies of their field evaluations to the Director of Field Education.

-All advanced standing students participate in the Advanced Standing Seminar in the summer prior to beginning the Binghamton University program.
+All advanced standing students participate in SW 575 Advanced Standing Seminar the summer prior to beginning the Binghamton University MSW program.